-When President Aquino came into power, she had three choices to consider regarding the constitution.
+When President Aquino came into power, she had three choices regarding the constitution.
 She could restore the Filipino 1935 Constitution, Reform the 1973 Constitution or pass a new constitution.
-She chooses the latter or to pass a new constitution.
+She chooses the latter or passing a new constitution.

 The Philippines 1987 Constitution is similar to the U.S. Constitution in that it calls for three branches of government – Executive, Legislative and Judicial.

 Here is what each of these government branches means in the Philippines:

 - Executive Branch – This branch is headed by the president and his or her appointed cabinet members.

 - Legislative – The Senate and House of Representatives will enact the laws.
 The legislative has 24 senators, and the House is represented by district representatives.

 - Judicial – The Judicial consists of the Supreme Court and lower courts